Compute Services Quiz

 Incorrect

 The default quota is 5 Elastic IPs per region.
-You can request a quota increase if you need more.
+AWS enforces this limit to encourage efficient IP usage.
+You can request a quota increase through the Service Quotas console if you need more.

 It’s a small single-digit number to encourage efficient use.